elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-are-the-key-components-of-the-pico-framework-in-clinical-research.md

 url: /learn/health-studies/questions/what-are-the-key-components-of-the-pico-framework-in-clinical-research
 score: -1.0
 related_article1:
-    id: 163014
+    id: 163012
-    title: What role do political and economic factors play in environmental and societal determinants of health?
+    title: >-
+        Who are some key figures in the historical development of epidemiology, and what were their contributions?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-role-do-political-and-economic-factors-play-in-environmental-and-societal-determinants-of-health
+    url: /learn/health-studies/questions/who-are-some-key-figures-in-the-historical-development-of-epidemiology-and-what-were-their-contributions
 related_article2:
-    id: 162961
+    id: 162968
-    title: What are the differences between primary and secondary data in epidemiologic research?
+    title: >-
+        What role do genetic makeup and lifestyle play in individual determinants of health?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-differences-between-primary-and-secondary-data-in-epidemiologic-research
+    url: /learn/health-studies/questions/what-role-do-genetic-makeup-and-lifestyle-play-in-individual-determinants-of-health
 related_article3:
-    id: 163023
+    id: 163017
-    title: How are confidence intervals used to interpret the precision of an estimate in epidemiologic research?
+    title: >-
+        How is the PICO framework used to structure clinical research questions?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-are-confidence-intervals-used-to-interpret-the-precision-of-an-estimate-in-epidemiologic-research
+    url: /learn/health-studies/questions/how-is-the-pico-framework-used-to-structure-clinical-research-questions
 related_article4:
-    id: 162956
+    id: 162967
+    title: >-
-    title: How have key figures and milestones influenced the historical development of epidemiology?
+        How have key figures and milestones influenced the historical development of epidemiology?
     subject: Health Studies
     url: /learn/health-studies/questions/how-have-key-figures-and-milestones-influenced-the-historical-development-of-epidemiology
 related_article5:
-    id: 163018
+    id: 163012
-    title: What are the key components of data interpretation in epidemiology?
+    title: >-
+        Who are some key figures in the historical development of epidemiology, and what were their contributions?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-key-components-of-data-interpretation-in-epidemiology
+    url: /learn/health-studies/questions/who-are-some-key-figures-in-the-historical-development-of-epidemiology-and-what-were-their-contributions
 ---

 &nbsp;